 - Simple administration: There is a central location for administrators that does not require additional configuration files.
 Because everything runs on a cloud, administrators don’t have to manage accounts and licenses for multiple applications distributed across multiple servers.
 There are also various options for evaluating, controlling, and managing access rights.

 - Easy to use: One log-in is all it takes to access all G Suite tools and documents.
 Real-time updates eliminate the need to update multiple files and share them with colleagues.
 Since most apps such as chat and the word processing features are similar to well-known Microsoft applications, and Gmail is widely used, the G Suite is quite easy and complication-free to unroll across companies.
 In most cases, it should not be necessary to train employees in using the G Suite.
 There are also many options for transferring data generated by other services to the Google platform.

 - Integration of external tools: Whether data migration or function expansion tools, the Google G Suite is compatible with numerous external services.
 These include customer relationship systems as well as accounting programs.
 A list of the integrated programs can be found on G Suite Marketplace.
 Additionally, the G Suite is compatible with numerous Office applications: a text created with Google Docs can be saved as a Word document without any problems.
 This is a major plus for G Suite.
-Those who miss the functional range of Office applications do not have to do without it, but should consider whether Office 365 alone is worth more than a solution integrated into Google G Suite.
+Those who miss the functional range of Office applications do not have to do without it, but should consider whether Microsoft 365 alone is worth more than a solution integrated into Google G Suite.
 And finally, you can also integrate internal company developments via an interface.

 G Suite pricing

 Subscribers can choose between three different models.
 These differ mostly in the scope of services they offer.
 The more functions available, the higher the price.
 However, sometimes, even the most basic version can meet a company’s requirements.
 In any case, it is worth comparing the different versions with one another.